jgaa/mkmsi/README.md

 # mkmsi
 Windows Installer Generator, frontend for the WIX toolset

-The script is designed to be run on buld-machines, and automatically include all deliverables.
+The script is designed to be run on build-machines, and to automatically include all deliverables.
 Once bootstrapped, it stores it's configiuration in a json file.
 It can however also be used to boostrap a WiX project that you later maintain manually.

 The script is written in python3.